B-Ricey763/resume/resume.typ

   [Educate an auidence of more than 15,000 subscribers with over 2 million total views on essential CS concepts], [Analyze retention data to increase content interactions to reach an annual revenue of over \$1,500], )
-/*
-#exp_item(
-role: "Researcher",
-name: "Low Cost Aerial Autonomy Vertically Integrated Project",
-location: "",
-date: "January 2024 - Present",
-[Collaborated with team members to characterize and implement a P51 Mustang into a custom flight dynamics model], [Leveraged python with Matplotlib and Pandas to visualize Monte Carlo Tree Search algorithms with a 80% win rate in dogfighting simulations with autonomous P51s and F16s], )
-*/

 #resume_heading[Projects]

-#project_item(
+// #project_item(
-  name: "Intake AI",
+//   name: "Intake AI",
-  skills: "Typescript, Electron.js, React.js, Generative AI, Technical Communication",
+//   skills: "Typescript, Electron.js, React.js, Generative AI, Technical Communication",
-  date: "December 2024 - Present",
+//   date: "December 2024 - Present",
-  [Designed and implemented a cross-platform desktop app in Electron to automate aspects of clinical psychology practices ], [Worked with clients to automatically synthesize intake data into a final report using Google Gemini], [Architected an error-resilient frontend in React and robust logging for optimal user experience], )
+//   [Designed and implemented a cross-platform desktop app in Electron to automate aspects of clinical psychology practices ],
+//   [Worked with clients to automatically synthesize intake data into a final report using Google Gemini],
+//   [Architected an error-resilient frontend in React and robust logging for optimal user experience],
+// )
 #project_item(
   name: [
     #link("https://brycehanna.dev/")[